 Adjustable Bench Reviews

 The Bowflex SelectTech 3.1 is a great home bench at a great price.
 Though not as versatile as the Bowflex SelectTech 5.1, it still provides for a decent range of angle adjustment and provides the rigidity that most home users will need.
-This is the best bench you’ll find for under $150.

 The Bowflex SelectTech 3.1 is a slightly less beefed up version of the 5.1.
 Rather than 6 adjustable bench settings, it only has 4, including an upright and a decline position.
 The bench, though solid in its own right, is not quite as robust as the 5.1.
 The bench features a wide, comfortable seat.
 You also get a removable leg brace.
 The bench is finished in top quality vinyl and provides a good level of padding that is comfortable but not too soft.